FAQs on Calls

 Q: Can legal entities established outside a sub-Saharan African country, a European Union Member State or one of the Countries Associated to Horizon 2020 coordinate an EDCTP-funded project?

 A: Yes, in principle, such legal entities can be the coordinator.
 However, given that such legal entities do not normally receive EDCTP funding, it may be impractical for them to bear the costs of coordinating the project.
 Legal entities established outside a sub-Saharan African country, a European Union Member State or one of the Countries Associated to Horizon 2020 can more easily be involved as a participant, rather than as the coordinator.

 Q: Can an EDCTP-funded consortium subcontract and, in such a way, fund legal entities established outside a sub-Saharan African country, a European Union Member State or one of the Countries Associated to Horizon 2020?

 A: Yes, a project can, in principle, sub-contract legal entities established outside a sub-Saharan African country, a European Union Member State or one of the Countries Associated to Horizon 2020 to carry out a specific task or service defined in the proposal.
-Subcontracting of tasks is allowed if it is necessary for the project, justified and described in the proposal, quantified in the budget and represents best value for money.
-Subcontracting may only cover part of the project activities; it is not possible to subcontract essential tasks of the project.
+Subcontracting of tasks is allowed if it is necessary for the project, justified and described in the proposal, quantified in the budget and represents the best value for money.
+Subcontracting may only cover part of the project activities; it is not possible to subcontract the essential tasks of the project.